 Let’s get started.

 Choosing an online share trading platform can be one of the most difficult parts of the process.
-There are dozens of platforms available to Singaporean investors – some of them are offered by the major banks, while others are provided by specialist share brokers.
+There are dozens of platforms available to South African investors – some of them are offered by major banks, while others are provided by specialist share brokers.

 While it might be more convenient to stick with your current bank, you could lose out in terms of brokerage fees.
 Instead, compare the features and fees of a number of platforms before choosing the right one for you.